Dudyan

-Dudiyan (دوديان; Düden) is a Turkmen village in northern Aleppo Governorate, northwestern Syria.
+Dudiyan (دوديان; Düden) is a village in northern Aleppo Governorate, northwestern Syria.
 About 45 km northeast of the city of Aleppo and just 4 km south of Syria's border with Turkey, it is administratively part of Nahiya Akhtarin of Azaz District.
 Nearby localities include Baraghida 7 km to the west and Tat Hims 9 km to the east.
 In the 2004 census, Dudiyan had a population of 1,164.
 Traveler Martin Hartmann noted the village as a Turkmen village in late 19th century.
+Dudiyan is inhabited by Turkmen.
+The village council has a total of six settlements affiliated with it (Dudiyan, Jaka, Kamaliya, Khalaftili, Baghidin, Qurah Mazr‘a).
+As of early 2023, its total population of 5,057 people, the majority of whom were displaced persons from other areas of Syria.